 This preprocessor extracts features from the columns with Datatype marked as Datetime.
 This includes: absolute time, day of year, weekday, month day, month, hour and minute.

 This preprocessor does One-hot Encoding for columns with Datatype marked as Categorical.
 It creates at most Max Categorical Columns features per each Categorical column.
-If number of unique categories exceeds that value, all but most frequent categories are encoded with integers.
+If number of unique categories exceeds that value, all but most frequent categories are encoded using Label Encoder.

 This preprocessor eliminates features with small variance.
 This effectively reduces data size without much information loss.
 You can change Variance Threshold value to make this preprocessor more or less aggressive.